Orbital Accumulation Induced by Chiral Phonons

 {\it Summary.---} We theoretically formulated and calculated the orbital accumulation generated by circular lattice dynamics, considering surface acoustic waves or nonequilibrium thermal phonons.
-We show that chiral phonons couple to the electron's orbital quadrupole moment, which generates rectified orbital dipole moment accumulation.
-The mechanism is well described in terms of the Berry curvature and is consistent with linear response theory and the nonequilibrium Green's function method.
+We showed that chiral phonons first excite the electron’s orbital quadrupole channel, and that a rectified orbital dipole accumulation emerges at the second order in the lattice displacement.
+The same static orbital accumulation is obtained consistently within the Berry-phase-based framework and the nonequilibrium Green's-function method.
 We also find that the generation of orbital moments by phonons is as efficient as their generation by photons, and we predict that this effect is further enhanced along high-symmetry directions in the Brillouin zone.
 Given the broad range of spectral and temporal behavior of phonons, our study opens avenues for the generation of electron-mediated orbital current, both in the adiabatic and ultrafast regimes, in the absence of spin-orbit interaction.

 {\it Note added---} Just before submission, we found that a concurrent study (Ref.~\cite{Yao2025b}) discussed orbital accumulation in a honeycomb lattice.